 Will Apple Pay enabled guests be required to use Apple Pay?

-Apple Pay will be the default payment method for anyone that’s enabled it, but guests can always change payment methods by going to Settings or tapping the underlined payment method in the header before or during their meal.
+Apple Pay is the default payment method for anyone that’s enabled it, but guests can always change payment methods by going to Settings or tapping the underlined payment method in the header before or during their meal.

 What will happen if you haven’t enabled Apple Pay or don’t have a supported device?